metheon/qmk_layout/users/metheon/readme.md

 * Reduced strain on the pinky finger as it is only responsible for one alpha column as all mods are moved.
 * Easily mapped to many ergo keyboards as many has more keys than the Corne.

-For the actual keymap, I recommend reading through [`metheon.c`](metheon.c).
+For the actual keymap, I recommend reading through [`metheon.c`](metheon.c) or the diagram below.
 For how that keymap is then mapped to each keyboard I use, read through the actual keymaps of those keyboards.
 This approach ensures that it is quite easy to add support for a new keyboard as long as it fits the mental model of a Corne.
 All you have to do is write an adapter.
 Note that the order of the `#define` and the `#include` in the individual keymaps matter.
-The layout to use must be defined as it is called from within the `metheon.c` file.
+The layout to use must be defined as it is called from within the `metheon.c` file (this is because of restrictions in the compiler order).

 Right now I use these three keyboards: